ChenYefet/WhackAWord/README.md

 * Run the program and play Whack-A-Word!

 ## Known bugs
-* The cards are not animated.
+* None at the moment

 ## Find a bug?
 If you found an issue or would like to submit an improvement to this project, please submit an issue using the 'Issues' tab above.
 If you would like to submit a pull request, please reference the issue you created.

 ## Credits
 This app is my attempt to implement the following mockups and instructions, given to me by the [onebillion](https://onebillion.org/) organisation after I sent them a job application.
+I have added additional features to it and made it usable on different types of Android device.
 I used [Inkscape](https://inkscape.org/) to create the SVG file that I needed in order to make each card appear to be coming out of their hole.

 ### Mockups
 <table>